 The McDonough Center offers the McDonough Leadership Program as a powerful leadership development experience for undergraduate students at Marietta College.
 The program has been designed to allow the study of leadership within a Liberal Arts context with a focus on critical thinking, problem solving, teamwork, and communication skills.
 It has both a curricular (courses on leadership topics) and a co-curricular (leadership skill-building opportunities) component.
-Students in the program are called McDonough Scholars, and they can pursue one of five tracks (the Teacher Leadership Certificate – TLC; the Engineering Leadership Certificate - ELC; the Certificate in Leadership Studies; the Minor in Leadership Studies; and the International Leadership Studies – ILS – Major).
+Students in the program are called McDonough Scholars, and they can pursue one of five tracks: The Teacher Leadership Certificate (TLC); the Engineering Leadership Certificate (ELC); the Certificate in Leadership Studies (CLS); the Minor in Leadership Studies (MLS); and the International Leadership Studies (ILS) Major.
 The main philosophy of the program is based on three components – knowledge, action, and growth.
 We help you expand your knowledge of leadership, as you practice your leadership skills.
 In the process, you grow as an engaged leader on campus and in the community.

 Why learn about leadership?

 Regardless of the field of study that you choose to pursue at Marietta College, you will most likely face leadership challenges in your profession after graduation.
 Whenever people organize themselves into groups, the "leadership" question arises.
 Who will lead?
 Who will follow?
 What is the preferred leadership style used by the leader?
 How much power should the leader have?
 What are the ethical expectations in the relationship between leaders and followers?
 These are not abstract questions.
 They go to the heart of your role in any organization/community.
 By expanding your knowledge of leadership and developing your leadership skills, you will gain the ability to become a more effective leader in your organization and your community.
 Our graduates tell us that their participation in the leadership program really made a difference in their ability to lead effectively.